Karten Associates

 • How to be successful in establishing your SLAs

-HOW TO ESTABLISH SERVICE LEVEL AGREEMENTS
+HANDBOOK: HOW TO ESTABLISH SERVICE LEVEL AGREEMENTS

 3 SLA GUIDES

-FYI, here is an overview of the SLA handbook:
+Table of Contents of the SLA handbook:

 Chapter 1.
 Service Level Agreements: Role and Key Features